siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 005 Recognition Without a Brain.md

 This chapter commits only to the following:

 - recognition does not require a brain;
-- the minimal conditions for recognition are satisfied at the cellular and immunological level;
+- the minimal conditions for recognition are satisfied at the cellular level;
-- the mechanism differs across substrates — resonance at one scale, structural complementarity at another — but the recognitional structure is the same;
+- recognition can therefore begin below the neural threshold;
 - recognition is substrate-independent in its basic structure;
 - the difference between minimal and rich recognition is one of depth, not of kind: how deeply does it resonate?